Mikhail773/R-Final-Project/README.md

 We have 4 weeks: Average 1 phase per week

 Phase 1: Proposal: Dataset and Topic Selection

 	One Page Paper with the following:
-               Dataset and topic: Craigslist cars trucks data:
+		-> Dataset and topic: Craigslist cars trucks data:
-                    Choose a Title, a detailed description, and the specification of the chosen dataset
+                  	-> Choose a Title, a detailed description, and the specification of the chosen dataset Prepare and clean the dataset so that you can answer question with the dataset Questions and Goals: At least 5 questions, what you are going to do to meet your goals and to answer questions.
+What visualization may help you seek results?

-     Question Ideas (at least 5):
+     	  	-> Question Ideas (at least 5):

           During which time of the day is a vehicle most likely to be posted on Craiglist by state?